southdakotaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 In-person

-To request copies of a divorce certificate in-person visit any Vital Records of register of Deeds office and provide valid identification, such as a driver’s license, state I. D., or passport.
-To save time, it is recommended to download and print a vital records Application Form.
-Fill out this form completely, along with the necessary fee of $15 per copy.
-This is payable in-person by cash, money order, and check. and visit:
+To request copies of a divorce certificate in person, visit any Vital Records of the register of Deeds office and provide valid identification, such as a driver's license, state I.D., or passport.
+To save time, it is recommended that you download and print a vital records application form.
+Fill out this form completely, and pay the necessary fee of $15 per copy.
+This is payable in person by cash, money order, or check, and visit:

 South Dakota Department of Public Health